 - Dinner: Adult $63.00 / Children $41.00

-Teppan Edo is located at the Japan Pavilion in Epcot’s Future World.
-Guests will enjoy not only amazing food but great entertainment as the Teppan chefs cook authentic Japanese cuisine right at your table.
+Teppan Edo is located on the second floor of the Japan Pavilion in Epcot’s World showcase.
+Guests will enjoy not only amazing food but a great experience as the Teppan chefs cook authentic Japanese cuisine right at your table.

 Nine Dragons Restaurant